nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how the _Add_ command executes.

--- user input -- <br>
+-- user input --
 Step 1.
-User executes add command with correct and valid arguments.<br>
+User executes add command with correct and valid arguments.

--- `SchedulerParser` -- <br>
+-- `SchedulerParser` --
 Step 2.
-Returns new `AddCommandParser`.<br>
+Returns new `AddCommandParser`.

--- `AddCommandParser` -- <br>
+-- `AddCommandParser` --
 Step 3.
-Verify that all argument prefixes are present.<br>
+Verify that all argument prefixes are present.
 Step 4.
-Verify that all argument format is valid.<br>
+Verify that all argument format is valid.
 Step 5.
-Verify that the given event start time is before end time.<br>
+Verify that the given event start time is before end time.
 Step 6.
-Returns new `AddCommand`.<br>
+Returns new `AddCommand`.

--- `AddCommand` -- <br>
+-- `AddCommand` --
 Step 7.
-Verify that the same event has not already been added.<br>
+Verify that the same event has not already been added.
 Step 8.
-Verify that the new event to be added does not have time conflict with another event on the same day.<br>
+Verify that the new event to be added does not have time conflict with another event on the same day.
 Step 9.
-Event is added.<br>
+Event is added.

 The execution can be seen in the activity diagram given below.